The Pros and Cons of ESOPs

 ✅ Pro: Tax Benefits for all Stakeholders

 Since the passage of the Employee Retirement Income Security Act of 1974 (ERISA), Congress has formally encouraged the establishment of employee-owned companies.
-With the goals of promoting working-class wealth creation and stabilizing the middle market, substantial ESOP tax incentives were included in the landmark legislation.
+To promote working-class wealth creation and stabilize the middle market, the landmark legislation included substantial ESOP tax incentives.
 Lawmakers from across the political spectrum have since expanded those benefits for all stakeholders.

 ❌ Con: ESOPs Require Ongoing Maintenance

-Because an ESOP is a qualified retirement plan, albeit one that invests primarily in employer securities, these plans also fall under the jurisdiction of ERISA.
-The DOL requires plan sponsors to run annual, independent valuations and submit a Form 5500.
+Because an ESOP is a qualified retirement plan, albeit one that invests primarily in employer securities, it is also subject to ERISA.
+The DOL requires plan sponsors to conduct annual independent valuations and to submit a Form 5500.

 Like other defined contribution plans, including 401(k)s, a third-party administrator (TPA) handles day-to-day oversight of the plan.
 TPAs also manage annual statements, vesting schedules, and share repurchases.
 The associated costs are in line with other contribution plans.